 One of my favourite things to make in the kitchen is candy.
 I grew up in a family of sweet-tooths, and some of my earliest cooking memories are of helping my mother, sister or grandmother to make a batch of chocolate fudge or coconut ice.
-Candy making is kitchen alchemy, turning a few simple ingredients into a huge variety of treats with the careful application of heat.

 One type of candy I absolutely love making is Soft Honey Vanilla Caramels or toffees as we call them in New Zealand.
 Lusciously soft, chewy and gently flavoured with a hint of honey, these simple treats are a pleasure to make and make a brilliant gift for the sweet tooth in your life.